All Episodes

 Follow the money behind this guy.

-If Wall Street and New York banks are okay with him, it might be a scheme that New York City properties exchange hands so the new owners show up to help people with rents.
+If Wall Street and New York banks are okay with him, it might be a scheme that New York City properties exchange hands so that new owners show up to help people with rents.

 Absolutely.